flenniken/statictea/docs/signatures.md

 Holds attributes for one parameter.
 * name -- the parameter name
-* paramCode -- the parameter code, one of: ifslda
+* paramCode -- the parameter code, one of: ifsldpa
 * paramKind -- whether it is normal, optional or a return

 ```nim